karlmdavis/justdavis-karl/content/it/davis/workstations/samsung-galaxy-siii.md

 * [Samsung Galaxy S III (T-Mobile): Full Update Guide](http://wiki.cyanogenmod.com/wiki/Samsung_Galaxy_S_III_%28T-Mobile%29:_Full_Update_Guide)

-Please note that, as of this writing (2012-10-06), there is not a final release of CyanogenMod for the S III yet, either in the 9.x or 10.x series.
-There is, however, a stable milestone/monthly 10.x release available: "cm-10-20120911-EXPERIMENTAL-d2tmo-M1".
-This guide covers the installation of that release; the instructions for the first "complete" 10.x release may be different, though that's unlikely.
+Please note that, as of this writing (2012-12-08), the the latest final release of CyanogenMod for the S III was "`cm-10.0.0-d2tmo.zip`".
+This guide covers the installation of that release; the instructions for later releases may be different.

 Because ClockworkMod was flashed using `dd`, rather than Odin, the Android [ROM Manager](https://play.google.com/store/apps/details?id=com.koushikdutta.rommanager&hl=en) application can't be used to install CyanogenMod; it will have to be installed in recovery, instead.
 First download the latest stable CyanogenMod release from [CyanogenMod Files for Samsung Galaxy S III (TMUS) - d2tmo](http://download.cyanogenmod.com/?device=d2tmo&type=) and the latest Google apps bundle from [CyanogenMod: Google Apps](http://wiki.cyanogenmod.com/wiki/Latest_Version#Google_Apps).
 Copy these files to the phone using `adb push`, e.g.:

-    $ adb push ~/Downloads/cm-10-20120911-EXPERIMENTAL-d2tmo-M1.zip /sdcard/
+    $ adb push ~/Downloads/cm-10.0.0-d2tmo.zip /sdcard/
-    $ adb push ~/Downloads/gapps-jb-20120726-signed.zip /sdcard/
+    $ adb push ~/Downloads/gapps-jb-20121011-signed.zip /sdcard/

 Once these have been copied to the phone, reboot into recovery using `adb`, e.g.: